hosein-fanai/Pits-and-Orbs/readme.md

 python -m pip install -r requirements.txt
 ```

 To use RL models you should either install TensorFlow or Stable Baselines3 which uses PyTorch.
-As a result, TensorFlow models require you to:
+As a result, TensorFlow models require you to check this link (https://www.tensorflow.org/install/pip) or:

 ```bash
 python -m pip install tensorflow==2.10.0
 ```

-And stable-baselines3 requires you to:
+And stable-baselines3 requires you to firstly install PyTorch (https://pytorch.org/get-started/locally/) then:

 ```bash
 python -m pip install stable-baselines3==1.8.0 tensorboard
 ```

 ## Making the Environment
 There two options to make an instance of gym-environemnt of the game.
 First, as mentioned above, you can use ```utils.make_env``` to create a new instance of the enironment.
 This option gives you access to changing various game class arguments, plus a couple of observation wrappers to appease environment usages for RL algorithms.
 Secondly, just use ```gym.make``` api as below considering that kwargs give you access to game class arguments:

 ```python